 PLC outputs are the next component of our PLC block diagram.
-The outputs of the PLC will be controlled by the PLC program.
+The PLC program will control the outputs of the PLC.
 Controlling outputs is one way to get the inputs to change.
 We will be looking at digital and analog outputs that can be wired to the programmable logic controller.

 PLC troubleshooting outputs will also be discussed.
-This will be done using a multimeter measuring voltage both at the PLC output and across the discrete output load.
-We will also measure and control an analog signal output.
+This will be done using a multimeter measuring the voltage at the PLC output and across the discrete output load.
+We will also measure and control analog signal output.
 Let’s get started.

 What are PLC Outputs?

-The term PLC output usually refers to the physical devices connected to the programmable logic controller.
-Outputs are usually isolated from the CPU of the PLC through light.
+PLC output usually refers to the physical devices connected to the programmable logic controller.
+Outputs are generally isolated from the CPU of the PLC through light.
 This isolation is the reason that if the output is destroyed, the PLC can still function.
-Usually, the output can be corrected and a new output card placed on the PLC.
-Alternately, the output can be corrected and the PLC output can be programmed for another output address.
+Usually, the output can be corrected, and a new output card can be placed on the PLC.
+Alternatively, the output can be corrected, and the PLC output can be programmed for another output address.

 Note: You must refer to the specification from the manufacturer to determine how the outputs are protected.

-These output devices allow the PLC to perform an action and control the inputs if they are feedback is from the output.
+These output devices allow the PLC to perform an action and control the inputs if feedback is from the output.

-Lights, relays, solenoids, speed reference, are just a few examples of PLC outputs.
-Operator outputs through a human-machine interface (HMI) are also a form of PLC outputs that we will be discussing later.
 Physical outputs are what we will be looking to wire and understand.
+Lights, relays, solenoids, and speed references, are just a few examples of PLC outputs.
+Operator outputs through a human-machine interface (HMI) are also a form of PLC outputs that we will discuss later.

 Here are the specifications for the discrete outputs on our BRX Do-More PLC.

-You will see that we have 8 discrete outputs with 4 input points per common.
+You will see that we have eight discrete outputs with four input points per common.

 Discrete and analog PLC outputs are the usual method for specifying the PLC.
-The physical number of discrete outputs and analog outputs help to determine the size of PLC or the ability of the PLC.
+The physical number of discrete outputs and analog outputs helps to determine the PLC’s size or the PLC’s ability.

 Discrete or Digital outputs refer to an on/off or I/0 type of input.
 They will only have these two states.

 Analog outputs will refer to a range expressed in the units specified for the device.
 An example would be a voltage reference for a variable frequency drive (VFD).
-A voltage can be sent to the drive to determine the speed (frequency) to operate.
+A voltage can be sent to the drive to determine the operating speed (frequency).
 These analog outputs can usually be scaled.
 This will aid in the readability of the program.
-In our example, we can scale a variable 0 to 60 hertz (Hz) to represent a 0 to 10 VDC signal.
+In our example, we can scale a 0 to 60 hertz (Hz) variable to represent a 0 to 10 VDC signal.